 Imported model

-The imported model represents the flow volume, and the topological entities have already been created so you don’t have to spend time selecting the faces manually.
+The imported model represents the flow volume, and the saved selections have already been created so you don’t have to spend time selecting the faces manually.
 If you want to learn more regarding flow volume extractions, have a look here.

-First of all, click the button below.
-It will copy the tutorial project containing the geometry into your own Workbench.
+First of all, click on the button below.
+It will copy the tutorial project containing the geometry into your Workbench.

 The following image demonstrates what should be visible after importing the tutorial project:

-If you want to perform the flow volume extraction on your own, you can use the ‘Theater – without flow volume extraction’ geometry, and use the CAD mode:
+If you want to perform the flow volume extraction on your own, you can use the ‘Theater – without flow volume extraction’ geometry, and use the CAD mode tool:

-After you extract the flow volume, you can proceed by assigning the following topological entity sets (notice that in the ‘Theater’ geometry the sets are already created):
+After you extract the flow volume, you can proceed by assigning the following saved selections (notice that in the ‘Theater’ geometry the sets are already created):

-For example, in order to set the topological entity set for the duct outlet:
+For example, to set the saved selection for the duct outlet:

 Repeat this for the rest of the sets.

 To create a new simulation click on the ‘+’ option next to the ‘Simulations’ tab.
-Choose ‘Convective Heat Transfer’ (this analysis type is used when temperature changes in the fluid lead to density variations and movement of the fluid due to gravity) and hit the ‘Create Simulation‘ button.
+Choose ‘Convective Heat Transfer’, which is used when temperature changes in the fluid lead to density variations and movement of the fluid due to gravity.
+Finally, hit the ‘Create Simulation‘ button.

-Now a new simulation tree will pop up, and you will see the following global settings:
+At this point, a new simulation tree will appear.
+By clicking on the first entry in the simulation tree, you will see the following global settings:

 Now we are ready to set up the physics of the simulation.
-This section includes determining the conditions of the case, from the gravitational load inside the room, to the surfaces’ temperature and flow rate, in order to perform a realistic analysis.
+This section includes determining the conditions of the case, from the gravitational load inside the room to the surfaces’ temperature and flow rates.

 Click on ‘Model‘ in the simulation tree to define the gravity force acting on the domain.
 In this case, gravity is defined in the negative y-direction: